Habitat for Humanity's milestones in history

-The Jordan and England families found Koinonia Farm, a community where all people are treated equally, resources are shared and great responsibility is placed on being wise stewards of land and natural resources.
-Koinonia supports its work and community by selling what they grow and produce: eggs, chickens, milk and hogs.
+The Jordan and England families found Koinonia Farm, a community outside Americus, Georgia, where all people are treated equally, resources are shared, and great responsibility is placed on being wise stewards of land and natural resources.

-The Jordan family and other Koinonians are excommunicated from Rehoboth Southern Baptist Church for their views on racial equality.
+The Jordan family and other Koinonia residents are excommunicated from Rehoboth Southern Baptist Church for their views on racial equality.

-Boycott of Koinonia products by the local business community begins and continues until the mid-1960s.
+Boycott of Koinonia products by the local business community begins and continues into the mid-1960s.

 Clarence Jordan receives letter of support from Martin Luther King Jr.